thecraftman/vagrant-commands/README.md

 **- Vagrant Up**

-This command gets your virtual machine up and running again
+This command gets your virtual machine up and running again.